 Although that situation is beginning to change, the auto industry still has a long way to go.
 That’s why Gaywheels.com launched in 2005, with the goal of creating a place for GLBT consumers to learn more about new cars, the auto sector, and related topics.
 Over the years, we’ve tried to offer range of reviews, advice, personal profiles, and even travel suggestions.
 As the auto world evolves and diversifies, we’ll continue doing the same to meet our readers’ needs.

 Richard Read has led an eclectic life, and he’s got the resume to prove it.
-Over the years, he’s written about film, videogames, pop culture, travel, and, of course, cars for Gawker, Fodors, MetBlogs, High Gear Media, and many points in-between.
-Richard holds twin graduate degrees in business and literature; in his everyday life, he works in marketing and development, giving particular attention to emerging for-profit and non-profit corporations.
-Richard’s parents are super proud that their son has always driven American-made cars and trucks, but they still wish he’d change his own oil.
-Richard lives with his husband and three dogs in New Orleans, which is just as wonderful as everyone says.
-(No, his house didn’t flood, but thanks for asking.)
-Follow him at Facebook.com/RichardRead, Twitter.com/RichardRead, and Google+, or send an email firstname.lastname@example.org.
+Over the years, he’s written about cars, film, videogames, pop culture, travel, and other topics for Gawker, Fodors, MetBlogs, High Gear Media, GoNOLA, and many points in-between, as well as decidedly not-safe-for-work sites like Lurid Digs and Nightcharm.
+He’s the current owner and editor-in-chief of Gaywheels.com.
+Richard lives with his husband, his boyfriend, and four dogs in New Orleans, which is just as wonderful as everyone says.
+Follow him on Facebook and Twitter, visit his personal blog and Instagram, or send an email [email protected].